dmprofe/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 We can use constructor functions to make multiple similar objects.

-> ![t] t: And we can also use factories for that matter.
+> [!t] t: And we can also use factories for that matter.

 JavaScript provides constructor functions for many built-in language objects: like `Date` for dates, `Set` for sets and others that we plan to study.